Comment on page

 If any changes are made to the default ID Schema, make sure the following dependencies are updated as well:

-ID Schema is identified based on its version in the MOSIP system.
-On publishing of ID Schema, the schema is versioned.
+ID Schema is identified based on it's version in the MOSIP system.
+On publishing of an ID Schema, the schema is versioned.
 Every ID Object stores the ID Schema version which is validated during ID Object validation.